herobd/synthetic_text_gen/README.md

 It requires a dataset of fonts (which it will sample from randomly using getFont()).
 I used all the free for-commercial-use fonts from 1001fonts.com and my scaping tool and preperation scripts are below.
 This gives about 10,000 fonts.

 If 1001fonts.com changes and the scraping doesn't work, and easy place to get free fonts is https://github.com/google/fonts which has ~1000 fonts.
 You'll just need to create  the `fonts.list` file for them (or another set), which is just a text file with the path to each font on their own line.
-You can then use the rest of the preperation scrips as below.
+You can then use the rest of the preperation scripts as below.

 # Scrape 1001fonts.com

 `scrape.py` is a tool which scrapes fonts from 1001fonts, particularly we're grabing the free for commercial use fonts.

-Usage:python scrape.py [TYPE (serif,handwritten,etc)] [NUMPAGES (number of result pages, chech website)]
+Usage:python scrape.py [TYPE (serif,handwritten,free-for-commercial-use,etc)] [NUMPAGES (number of result pages, chech website)]

 Steps to set up fonts as expected by synthetic_text_gen: